 Captured will be published on July 16, 2014.
 It is currently available for pre-order on amazon.com with a price guarantee.

 Am looking forward to reading it Greg, and so is my good pal Glen Williams (to whom I shared your Captured publicity).

-Weider History Group is a class company, and Eric W. has done an extraordinary job of obtaining and retaining class editorial and design staff.
+Weider History Group is a class company, and Eric Weider has done an extraordinary job of obtaining and retaining class editorial and design staff.
 This is an understatement.
 Eric, you and everyone you designate to make hiring decisions know what you are doing.
-Your staff from A to Z with “Lalire” being first in the list is extraordinary.
+Your staff from A to Z with “Lalire” being first on the list is extraordinary.
 My hope is that your entire selection of historical publications expand and grow in ways that guarantee their continued existence throughout my, Greg’s, and your lifetimes.
 You and your entire staff produce product that needs to live forever.

 I’m honored to play a small role in Weider History Group’s product line.